clulab/eidos/README.md

 uses a cascade of [Odin](https://github.com/clulab/processors) grammars to extract events from free text.

-Eidos identifies entities like "food insecurity" and a growing list of arguments on those entities, such as `increases` / `decreases` / `quantifications`.
+Eidos identifies entities like "food insecurity" along with a growing list of arguments on those entities, such as `increases` / `decreases` / `quantifications`.
 It subsequently detects events that occur between entities (directed causal events, for example) as in "food insecurity causes increased migration".
-The list of arguments and events is updated frequently.
-The [JSON LD](https://github.com/clulab/eidos/wiki/JSON-LD) page documents current output.
+The list of arguments and events is updated frequently and is documented on the [JSON LD](https://github.com/clulab/eidos/wiki/JSON-LD) page.

 **Contents**